DJBarker87/solmath/README.md

 [![License: MIT OR Apache-2.0](https://img.shields.io/badge/license-MIT%20OR%20Apache--2.0-blue.svg)](LICENSE-MIT)

 SolMath is a `no_std`, zero-dependency library for deterministic decimal math, probability functions, derivatives pricing, and DeFi calculations.
+Heavily CU optimised to fit on Solana and all functions thoroughly verified against at least 100k quantlib vectors for accuracy.
 Runtime code uses integer arithmetic with 12 decimal places; there is no floating point, heap allocation, network access, or off-chain pricing service.